Emetophobia Treatment

 Many people who experience emetophobia describe performing checking behaviours around their stomach.
 Similarly, people with Irritable Bowel Syndrome (IBS) do the same.
 Both conditions are described as a persistent chronic course without periods of remission in symptoms.
 Just like IBS, physiological arousal plays a key role in emetophobia and can be the hallmark symptom of the disorder.
 Individuals with emetophobia are more likely to report higher scores on measures of sensitivity to body sensations compared to a group of non-sufferers.
 Similarly, as IBS patients check their stomach for distressing symptoms emetophobia sufferers often do the same.
 This behaviour may influence neural activity in the areas they check (the stomach), thus making them more sensitive to upset stomach cues than non-sufferers.
 In treatment, meditation and mindfulness has demonstrated to be quite effective in managing with the stomach hypersensitivity and attention issues emetophobia sufferers experience difficulties with.

-Social phobia-like factors in Emetophobia
+Subtype #1 - Social phobia-like factors

 Some emetophobia sufferers may also describe having a heightened sense of sensitivity to the opinion of others.
 They may describe fearing being negatively evaluated if they are sick.
-Part of the therapy course may be evaluating for such fears and creating a specific treatment plan to challenge negative thinking around evaluation and preparing specific exposure-like activities that would help reduce the fear.
+Part of the work in therapy may be evaluating for such fears and creating a specific treatment plan to challenge negative thinking around evaluation and preparing specific exposure-like activities that would help reduce the fear.

 Exposure with Response Prevention

 Treatment for emetophobia requires exposing the sufferer to vomiting-related objects or situations.
 This may sound scary, but it’s done so with the guidance of the psychologist and the readiness of the patient.
 Motivation and client collaboration is key to success when working with exposure.
 The patient has full control and will only participate in activities that they feel ready to attempt.
+Remember you can’t do exposures unless all of the safety behaviours are removed.
+If the safety behaviours (both physical and mental) continue there will be no habituation.

 Do I need to vomit to get better?